kumarmukesh2626/example_pypi/README.md

-# this is algo8 template for all projects
+# this is example demo project

+# steps to run this project